boydenhartog/giphy-app/README.md

 The backend is setup using Hasura (GraphQL/Postgres)

 To install, use `yarn install`
 To run app: `yarn serve`
 To run unit tests: `yarn test:unit`
 To run e2e tests: `yarn cypress open`

-Use these .env vars:
+Create a .env file in the root folder and use these .env vars:

     VUE_APP_GIPHY_API_KEY=RyWYJB7klgCR9vwKyjyVDz4eAvoMcRIx
     VUE_APP_GIPHY_BASE_URL=https://api.giphy.com/v1